-When Sample Period is selected there is no automatic handshaking, s\data\tvalid is exposed, or rate abstraction, all core ports are considered as having a normalized sample period 1.
+When Input or Output Sample Period is selected, there is no automatic handshaking, so s_data_tvalid is exposed, nor is there rate abstraction, so all core ports are considered to have a normalized sample period 1.
 The core clock is connected to the system clock.
 The core must be controlled using the full AXI4-Stream protocol (see AXI4-Stream Considerations).

-- Sample Period: Specifies the input sample period supported by the core. - Hardware Oversampling Rate: Specifies the hardware oversampling rate to be applied to the core.
+- Sample Period: Specifies the input or output sample period supported by the core.
+A sample frequency greater than the clock frequency can be specified using a fractional sample period (see Super Sample Rate Filters). - Hardware Oversampling Rate: Specifies the hardware oversampling rate to be applied to the core.